puyo/gregorymcintyre.com/source/opinion/articles/male-feminists/index.markdown

 ## I get it wrong

 I do get it wrong sometimes.
-I may be completely well meaning and come along and say something vastly ill considered like, "I think women mistrusting men is a problem," and while this may seem like an insightful contribution to the conversation about men and women working together to solve sexism, the woman standing next to me who was beaten by her husband has just been asked to forget it like it was nothing and start trusting the main
+I may be completely well meaning and come along and say something vastly ill considered like, ``I think women mistrusting men is a problem,'' and while this may seem like an insightful contribution to the conversation about men and women working together to solve sexism, the woman standing next to me who was beaten by her husband has just been asked to forget it like it was nothing and start trusting the main